longturn/freeciv21/docs/General/Manuals/client-manual.rst

   Nations and Diplomacy View Button

-:numref:`Nations and Diplomacy view button with Diplomacy View open` gives a sample of the :guilabel:`Nations View` in the client with all available columns displayed.
+:numref:`Nations and Diplomacy View Button with Diplomacy View Open` gives a sample of the :guilabel:`Nations View` in the client with all available columns displayed.
 If you right-click on the table heading, you will be given a list of column names that you can enable or disable.
 If you change anything, then be sure to save the settings from the :guilabel:`Game` menu.